LamannaLeonardo/PLOP/README.md

 ### Running PLOP
 The PLOP algorithm can be run for learning to recognize the following object properties: dirty, open, filled, toggled (for further details about the tasks, please see the [paper](https://arxiv.org/pdf/2301.06054.pdf)).
 The learning task can be selected by setting the "TASK" flag in "Configuration.py".
-To run PLOP on a specific task w/o ground truth object detections, there are two options:

 e.g. to run PLOP on the task of learning to recognize the property 'dirty', set "TASK = TASK_LEARN_DIRTY" in "Configuration.py"